POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/psygrid.rst

 - :samp:`filepath`: it is the path to the associated h5 file; if the file exists the `PSyGrid` object in there will be loaded
-- :samp:`verbose`: it is a boolean indicating whether detailed output should be given when calling functions of the `PSyGrid` object
+- :samp:`verbose`: it is a boolean indicating whether detailed output should be given when calling functions of the :samp:`PSyGrid` object

 Creating a `PSyGrid` object
 ---------------------------

-The `create` function of a `PSyGrid` object will read MESA output data into the `PSyGrid` object.
+The :samp:`create` function of a :samp:`PSyGrid` object will read MESA output data into the :samp:`PSyGrid` object.
 Thus it has a required argument and several optional arguments.
 The required one is :samp:`MESA_grid_path`, which is the path to the directory, where the MESA runs are in.

-.. table:: Optional arguments of the PSyGrid creation
+.. table:: Optional arguments of the :samp:`PSyGrid` creation
     :widths: 18,10,72

     ===============  =========  ===========
     Argument         Default    Description
     ===============  =========  ===========
-    psygrid_path     None       the path to the associated h5 file (it needs to be given if none was specified during initialization) overwrite        False      if `True` overwrite a potentially already existing file slim             False      if `True` only initial and final values as well as the meta data will be stored warn             "end"      if "normal" warnings are printed, when they arise
+    psygrid_path     None       the path to the associated h5 file (it needs to be given if none was specified during initialization) overwrite        False      if :samp:`True` overwrite a potentially already existing file slim             False      if :samp:`True` only initial and final values as well as the meta data will be stored warn             "end"      if "normal" warnings are printed, when they arise

                                 if "end" all warnings are printed at the end